this exhibit has ended

 To create the Flipbooks, Beam Center staff worked with a team of Beam Project Fellows—twelve makers and builders, ages 15 to 18, from across New York City—over a period of several months.
 The stories featured in the Flipbooks center on personal images and artifacts that Beam Fellows contributed to the FlipNYC Project, and are showcased through 100 sequenced images by Ebony Bolt.
 Bolt’s images are drawn from inspiration from the fellows, their memories, and their collective urban environment.
 The broader community also contributed to the project by coloring and tracing images used in the Flipbooks during the Inventgenuity Community Festival in May, held at the Dock Street School.

-FlipNYC is on view in the Pearl Street Triangle though September 2019.
+FlipNYC was on view in the Pearl Street Triangle from June - September 2019.

 Presented in partnership with the NYC Department of Transportation’s Art Program.